 Synthetic compounds imitating testosterone’s chemical structure.

 16. There is a relationship between aggressiveness and testosterone levels, but most research lacks evidence of a direct link, and some results are too contradictory to form any valid conclusions.

 17. A study found higher levels of testosterone correlated with aggressive behavior in 12- and 13-year-old boys, but not in 15- and 16-year-old boys.

 Studies on non-humans have found much stronger correlations between aggression and testosterone levels.

 18. The impact and timing of testosterone production vary widely among species.

-19. There is little evidence to support “natural” testosterone boosters: Elk antler velvet had no lasting effect on testosterone levels, but royal jelly worked well but only on hamsters.
+19. There is little evidence to support “natural” testosterone boosters: Elk antler velvet had no lasting effect on testosterone levels.
+Royal jelly worked well, however, only on hamsters.

 However, results vary, so your best bet is to experiment and see what works for you if anything.

-20. Mixed research results isn’t slowing down the testosterone booster bandwagon.
+20. Mixed research results aren't slowing down the testosterone booster bandwagon.